 Dr. Coughlin supervises academic support services and provides leadership for program review, outcomes assessment, faculty development, student success initiatives, and institutional research.

-Dr. Kinzie's research interests include assessment of college and university quality, first year student development, teaching and learning in college, equity and student success in college, high-impact practices, learning outcomes assessment, and women in underrepresented fields.
+Dr. Kinzie's research interests include assessment of college and university quality, first year student development, teaching & learning in college, equity & student success in college, high-impact practices, learning outcomes assessment, and women in underrepresented fields.

 Dr. Krist works with both academic and student affairs, helping conduct assessments, analyzing data, and interpreting results.
 In addition, she serves on accreditation review committees and advises PhD candidates at USD and other universities through committee membership.